Zaretto/p51d/README.md

 * Can be damaged by missiles

-* OPRF combat system for rockets and bullets
+* OPRF combat system for bullets, rockets, and bombs

 * Use HD model of rocket for submodels

 * Zoom in or out using mouse scrollwheel, up to a distance of 300 meters

-* ALS procedural lights for position lights
+* ALS procedural lights for position lights and landing light

 * Exterior glass reflection